CosmWasm/cosmwasm/docs/STORAGE_KEYS.md

 fn concat(namespace: &[u8], key: &[u8]) -> Vec<u8>
 ```

-With the emerging cw-storage-plus we see two additions to that approach:

-1. Manually creating the namespace and concatenating it with `concat` makes no
-   sense anymore.
-Instead `namespace` and `key` are always provided and a
-   composed database key is created.
+# Transition to `cw-storage-plus`
+With the introduction of cw-storage-plus, there were significant enhancements:

+1. **Simplified Key Composition:** The manual creation of namespaces followed by concatenation using concat was replaced by a more integrated approach, where namespace and key are provided together to create a composed database key.
-2. Using a multi component namespace becomes the norm.
+2. **Multi-component Namespaces:** Using multiple components in a namespace became commonplace.

 This led to the following addition in cw-storage-plus: